ivanlab/terminalTuning/README.md

 I guess you are already using iTerm2.
 If you are not, start by installing it [iterm2.com](https://iterm2.com) and use that instead of terminal.

 ## 1.2.
 Homebrew
 Also another tool that we will need in the journey is homebrew ([brew.sh](https://brew.sh)).
-If you dont already have it, just install it by:
+If you don't already have it, just install it by:

 ```
     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"